 - When you work with clients who have a weak internet connection.

 Phone call meetings are the least personal option.
 There’s no hand-shaking or visual feeling that your clients experience with in-person or virtual meetings.
 Moreover, they can be a difficult option when it’s important that you provide a visual demonstration to your clients.

 However, in many cases, phone meetings may be your best option.
 Some of those cases include:

-- When you have clients that can’t make it to your office or an internet cafe.
+- When clients can’t make it to your office or an internet cafe

-- When you have clients that simply prefer meeting over the phone.
+- When you have clients who simply prefer meeting over the phone

 Take steps to avoid no-shows